 Ciarán McCoy is an award winning architect.
 He borrows from his architectural knowledge to create his diverse art work as his alter ego “Pigsy”.

-"Most of my paintings are self portraits and I paint about the things going on in my head at the time of painting.
-People have said to me that the paintings are angry, I don't think they're angry I'm just expressing the frustrations of a dyslexic person.
+"Many of my paintings are self portraits or semi-biographical, I paint about the things going on in my head at the time of painting.
+People have said to me that the paintings are angry but I don't think they're angry, I'm just expressing the frustrations of someone who lives with dyslexia.
 Words frustrate me and fascinate me at the same time.
 I sometimes don't understand the sounds of the letters, what they mean and why they don't do what they are supposed to do.
 Because of this I like to draw quick and loose as opposed to when I’m designing a building and it needs to be more rigid and consistent.
 I've also taken from street artists who have to paint fast.
 I think if you're drawing fast there's an honesty to it because there is no manipulation and overthinking, it's just straight from your head onto the canvas.
-I love the no phoney approach to that.
+I love the no phoney approach to that".

 This spontaneous approach takes away all inhibitions.
 "I deliberately don’t correct words that have been misspelled and I sometimes break them apart to emphasize what can be going on in my head”.
 He also splashes and spills paint loosely over the canvas which keeps the honest approach "for a long time I covered up the writing completely, so as to not expose myself too much to the outside world but as I got older I've stopped doing that.
 I'm happy where my art is, at the moment, and I feel that it's totally me.
 It's a take it or leave it approach, I have now."